elmijail1/profile-practice-nextjs/README.md

 # Profile Practice

 ## 📖 Description
-This web app lets you authenticate, see other users, add them to a friend-list, and edit your profile.
+This is a fullstack web app that lets users sign up, manage their profile, add friends, and view other users.

-Obviously, it's a practice-oriented project that doesn't go beyond dedactic purposes and in its current form can't be a standalone commercial app.
-But by no means it should suggest that it's not important – it's a significant stepping stone for me as a developer.
+Please note that it's a learning-focused project – hence, in its current form it's not a standalone commercial app.
+Yet though it's built for practice, it features real-world functionality – and shows what solutions I've come up with during development.

 ## 🚀 Quick start